axusinc/axusinc.github.io/content/AXUS™ ID/AXUS™ ID REST API.md

 ## OpenAPI
 Download our [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) here: [[AXUS™ ID OpenAPI Specification.yaml]].

-You can view it easily, for example, in [Swagger Editor Next](https://editor-next.swagger.io/) by importing the specification via the **URL** below or the `.yaml` file attached above.
+You can view it easily, for example, in [Swagger Editor Next](https://editor-next.swagger.io/) by importing the specification via the **URL** below, the `.yaml` file attached above or just by copy-pasting content of the specification into [Swagger Editor Next](https://editor-next.swagger.io/).

 Direct link to [OpenAPI Documentation](https://en.wikipedia.org/wiki/OpenAPI_Specification): `https://axusinc.github.io/AXUS%E2%84%A2-ID/AXUS%E2%84%A2-ID-OpenAPI-Specification.yaml`